Swiss Air Force: World War II

 Although Switzerland remained neutral throughout World War II, it had to deal with numerous violations of its airspace by combatants from both sides – initially by German aircraft, especially during their invasion of France in 1940.
 Zealous Swiss pilots attacked and shot down eleven German aircraft, losing two of their own, before a threatening memorandum from the German leadership forced General Guisan to forbid air combat above Swiss territory.

 Later in the war, the Allied bomber offensive sometimes took US or British bombers into Swiss airspace, either damaged craft seeking safe haven or even on occasions bombing Swiss cities by accident.
 Swiss aircraft would attempt to intercept individual aircraft and force them to land, interning the crews.
 Only one further Swiss pilot was killed during the war, shot down by a US fighter in September 1944.
 From September red and white neutrality bands were added to the wings of aircraft to stop accidental attacks on Swiss aircraft by Allied aircraft.

-From 1943 Switzerland shot down American and British aircraft, mainly bombers, overflying Switzerland during World War II: six by Swiss air force fighters and nine by flak cannons, and 36 airmen were killed.
-On 1 October 1943 the first American bomber was shot near Bad Ragaz: Only three men survived.
-The officers were interned in Davos, airmen in Adelboden.
+From 1943 Switzerland shot down American and British aircraft, mainly bombers, overflying Switzerland during World War II: six by Swiss air force fighters and nine by flak cannons.
+36 Allied airmen were killed.
+On 1 October 1943 the first American bomber was shot down near Bad Ragaz: Only three men survived.
+Officers were interned in Davos, airmen in Adelboden.
 The representative of the U.S. military in Bern, U.S. military attaché Barnwell R. Legge, instructed the soldiers not to flee so as to allow the U.S. Legation to coordinate their escape attempts, but the majority of the soldiers thought it was a diplomatic ruse or did not receive the instruction directly.